Configure accounts for Microsoft Teams Rooms

-You can think of a device account as the resource account that people recognize as a conference room's or meeting space's account.
-When you want to schedule a meeting using that conference room, you invite the account to that meeting.
-In order to use Microsoft Teams Rooms most effectively, you do the same with the device account that's assigned to each one.
+You can think of a resource account as the resource account that people recognize as a conference room's or shared space's account.
+When you want to schedule a meeting using that space, you invite the account to that meeting.

-If you already have a resource mailbox account set up for the meeting space where you're installing Microsoft Teams Rooms, you can change that resource account into a device account.
-Once that's done, all you need to do is add the device account to a Microsoft Teams Rooms device.
-See device account setup examples provided below.
+If you already have a resource mailbox account set up for the space where you're installing Microsoft Teams Rooms, you can change that account into a Teams Rooms resource account.
+Once that's done, all you need to do is sign in to Microsoft Teams Rooms with that account.

-These properties represent the minimum configuration for a device account to work with Microsoft Teams Rooms.
-Your device account may require further setup.
+These properties represent the minimum configuration for a resource account to work with Microsoft Teams Rooms.
+Your resource account may require further setup.